 The whole purpose of building a technology product portfolio is to get it to as broad a market as possible.
-You can’t do that by reducing its appeal – its relevance & usability – to discrete groups, even large ones like politically conservative, white males.
-Effective diversity of customer base is a commercial imperative.
+Effective diversity of customer base is now a commercial imperative.
+It takes an understanding of a diverse audience to effectively drive the development of a portfolio of products.

 This is where the formally unidentified, but widely named in-house critic of diversity policies at Google stepped in with his “manifesto”.
 It was his reaction to Google’s efforts to increase the proportion of women working at Google employees, whose numbers have just reached a point where their presence is noticeable.
 (He doesn’t have anything to say about Latino or African-American techs, presumably as their numbers are too small at Google to trigger his concern.)